aegerita/ProductibiliBuddy/README.md

 Todo list (meta)

+- Delete the initial testing todos
 - Make the stats page better looking
 - Dark mode
 - Drag to order todos (if even possible)
-- Backend with mongodb or something
+- Backend with mongodb if ppl want to store on cloud (why?)
 - Hopefully turn the whole thing into typescript

 ## Functions